-If not, then now is probably the time to do some thinking about this.
+If not, then now is the time to think about naming your blog.

-Choose your domain name wisely, have a bit of a thought process around it.
-Choose something which is fairly easy to remember by your target audience, ideally in a domain which maybe is already familiar with your target demographic.
+Choose your domain name wisely as it will be how people recognise you online.
+Choose something that is fairly easy to remember by your target audience, ideally in a domain which maybe is already familiar with your target demographic.

-Before you actually purchase a domain, make sure you think long and deeply about the actual domain you're getting.
-This should be something which conveys the purpose of your blog as much as possible and should ideally be planned for the long-term.
+Before you actually purchase a domain, make sure you think long and hard about the actual domain you're getting.
+It should be something that conveys the purpose of your blog as much as possible and should ideally be planned for the long-term.

-Once you've thought about it and made a decision, then purchase your domain.
+Once you've thought about it and made a decision, you’re ready to purchase your domain.

 It's now time to starting thinking about where to host your website.